Spinach, Fennel, Prosciutto, & Pomegranate Salad

 Instructions

-- Toss fennel and 1 Tbsp olive oil in medium bowl.
+- Toss fennel and 1 tablespoon olive oil in medium bowl.
 Sprinkle with 1/4 teaspoon salt.

-- Combine the remainder of the olive oil with balsamic vinegar, honey and lemon juice and shake vigorously; season to taste with salt and pepper.
+- Whisk the remainder of the olive oil with balsamic vinegar, honey and lemon juice and shake vigorously; season to taste with salt and pepper.

 - Toss together the greens, green onions and mint and divide among plates.